robbertberry/mission-control/README.md

     2. Payload capacity: 50,000 kilograms including rocket itself.
     3. Fuel capacity: 1,514,100 liters of fuel, already included in the payload total.
     4. Burn rate: 168,233 liters per minute.
-    5. Max speed: 1500 kilometers/hr
+    5. Average speed: 1500 kilometers/hr

 #### The rocket launch system is comprised of 4 stages, that must occur in the correct order: